matross/matross/docs/design.rst

   - able to work on any type of connection
   - agented or agentless

-Keep in mind this is not a feature list but instead a general heading.
+Keep in mind this is not a feature list but instead a general direction.
+Change as you see fit.